yigher/ca_assignment/README.md

 		- tensorflow

 # Installation
-At the root directory of the project, run the following commands:
+At the root directory of the project, run the following commands to install the libraries:
 	pip install virtualenv
 	mkdir culture_amp_env
 	virtualenv culture_amp_env/venv